Vasio-NL/custom-k8s-deploy-ECR-action/README.md

 This action uses [kustomize](https://kustomize.io/) to bundle the deployment manifests.
 It assumes that the manifests are located in the `manifests` directory at the root level of the repository.
 It checks for a folder containing the name of the branch.
 An exception is made for the default branch, which will always check `manifests/production`.

-<b>Important:</b> The action assumes your repositoy's default branch is the production branch, and will always look for the production manifests when running this action from the default branch.
+<b>Important:</b> The action assumes your repository's default branch is the production branch, and will always look for the production manifests when running this action from the default branch.

 #### Example manifests structure